patrickfuchs/buildH/docs/def_format.md

 g1_2 POPC C32 H322
 ```

-Each column has to be separated by any combination (at least one) of white space(s).
+Each column has to be separated by any combination of white space(s) (at least one).

 **Important**